Website icon Xpert.Digital

 German Version – To view the PDF, please click on the image below.

-In its climate and energy strategy, Austria has committed to reducing greenhouse gases by 46 percent by 2030 compared to 2005.
-In order to achieve this goal, the share of renewable energies in gross final energy consumption should initially increase to 34 percent by 2020 and to a value of 45 to 50 percent by 2030.
-At the same time, the total electricity consumption should be covered by renewable energy sources domestically.
-Renewable energies are energy sources that regenerate relatively quickly compared to fossil energy sources, including hydro and wind power, solar energy, biogenic energy sources and geothermal energy.
+Austria's climate and energy strategy commits to reducing greenhouse gas emissions by 46 percent by 2030 compared to 2005.
+To achieve this goal, the share of renewable energies in gross final energy consumption is to increase, among other measures, first to 34 percent by 2020 and then to between 45 and 50 percent by 2030.
+At the same time, total electricity consumption is to be covered by domestic renewable energy sources.
+Renewable energies are defined as energy sources that regenerate relatively quickly compared to fossil fuels; these include hydropower, wind power, solar energy, biogenic energy sources, and geothermal energy.

-Renewable energies already play an important role in Austria's energy supply.
-The share of renewable energies in Austria's primary energy production was over 83 percent in 2019 and the share of final energy consumption was around 33.4 percent (2018).
-The renewables with the largest share are hydropower and wood fuels.
-Further information on the structure of the energy mix can be found on the topic page on the energy market in Austria.
+Renewable energies already play a significant role in Austria's energy supply.
+In 2019, renewable energies accounted for over 83 percent of Austria's primary energy production, and their share of final energy consumption was around 33.4 percent (2018).
+Hydropower and wood fuels are the renewable energy sources with the largest share.
+Further information on the structure of the energy mix can be found on the topic page about the energy market in Austria.

-In addition to hydropower, wind power is a significantly smaller but nevertheless important factor in Austria's energy supply.
-The cumulative nominal output of all wind turbines in Austria is continuously increasing.
-However, the annually installed output of wind turbines shows that expansion has slowed down.
-In 2018, systems with an output of 230 megawatts were added, and an increase of 209 megawatts is expected for 2019.
+alongside hydropower, is a significantly smaller but nonetheless important factor in Austria's energy supply.
+The cumulative rated capacity of all wind turbines in Austria is continuously increasing.
+However, the annually installed capacity of wind turbines shows that expansion has slowed.
+In 2018, turbines with a capacity of 230 megawatts were added, and an increase of 209 megawatts is expected for 2019.

-Generating energy from the sun's rays is also becoming increasingly important in Austria.
-In 2018, the installed capacity of photovoltaic systems reached around 1.44 gigawatts.
-The annual increase amounted to around 168.8 megawatts.
-In total, around 5.18 petajoules were generated by photovoltaics in Austria in 2018.
+Generating energy from solar radiation is becoming increasingly important in Austria.
+In 2018, the installed capacity of photovoltaic systems reached approximately 1.44 gigawatts.
+The annual increase amounted to about 168.8 megawatts.
+In total, around 5.18 petajoules of electricity were generated by photovoltaics in Austria in 2018.

-The largest turnover in the area of renewable energies in Austria in 2017 was generated with solid biomass, followed by hydropower and wind power.
-A similar distribution can also be seen in the number of employees in the renewable energy sector in Austria.
-The expansion of renewable energies in Austria is supported, among other things, by the Green Electricity Act; for example, there is an obligation to purchase at fixed feed-in tariffs.
+In 2017, solid biomass generated the highest revenue in the renewable energy sector in Austria, followed by hydropower and wind power.
+A similar distribution is reflected in the number of employees in the renewable energy sector in Austria.
+The expansion of renewable energies in Austria is promoted, among other things, by the Green Electricity Act, which includes a mandatory purchase obligation at fixed feed-in tariffs.

 Statistics on the electricity market in Austria